 Dimitry Fadeyev at UsabilityPost defines False Simplicity this way: “Sometimes, what appears on the surface to be simple is actually far from it”.
 What is being referred to here is when a User Interface (or a UI element) is made visually simpler, but as a result becomes more complicated to use or understand.

 False Simplicity is particularly worth paying attention to in the design and conceptualization phase because it often pass for being “simpler” at first glance, when in reality it actually makes the interface more complicated to use.
-Let’s take a look at 3 types of “False Simplicity” where you should stay alert.
+Let’s take a look at 3 types of “False Simplicity” where you should stay alert for UI design affecting UX.

 1) Loss of Context